Moving House – Coronavirus (COVID-19)

 Guidance on Moving Home Safely

-This guidance is aligned to the Government advice on home moving during the COVID-19 pandemic.
+This guidance was aligned to the Government advice on home moving during the COVID-19 pandemic.
+As restrictions are removed not all of these will apply.

 Of course, no guidance can cover every scenario, so please take a common sense approach to moving home during this time.